ujjwalchk-it/Assessment-Lab-ImageDownload/README.md

 Please make sure the url file you are providing having proper access from the user you are running the code and same goes for the download directory (RD/WR permission should be there).

-Sample url-list file that contains the list of URLs (PLEASE PROVIDE ONE URL IN ONE LINE)
+Sample url-list file that contains the list of URLs (PLEASE PROVIDE ONE URL IN EACH LINE , AVOID UNNECESSARY LINEBREAKS IN BETWEEN)

+Refer the url-list.txt file provided here.

 https://cricket.yahoo.net/